szymon-rd/kappaDI/README.md

 ### Usage

 The code below presents a simple coffee machine model written with kappaDI and Java.
-In fact, you could only use Context class and @Service annotation to build a
 All classes are located in a package 'example'

 ```java